Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Related works

 \textbf{Adversarial robustness.} Many techniques where proposed to improve the adversarial robustness of DNNs.

-Some techniques add a regularization during the network training; \citet{InputGradients} penalize the network input gradients to improve robustness. \citet{Jakubovitz2018ImprovingDR} penalize the network Jacobian showing that it increases the decision boundary and thus improve robustness. \citet{BANG} scale the gradients in a batch based on their magnitude. \citet{Cross_Lipschitz_regularization} suggest to penalize the network output so it has a smaller Lipschitz constant. \citet{kannan2018adversarial} require similarity between logits of pairs of input examples. \citet{Parseval} require the linear and convoluional layers in the network to be approximately Parseval tight frames. \citet{zhang2017mixup,zhang2020does} show that the mixup regularization also improves robustness to adversarial attacks.
+Some techniques add a regularization during the network training such as penalizing the network input gradients to improve robustness \cite{InputGradients}; penalizing the network Jacobian showing that it increases the decision boundary and thus improve robustness \cite{Jakubovitz2018ImprovingDR}; scaling the gradients in a batch based on their magnitude \cite{BANG}; penalizing the network output so it has a smaller Lipschitz constant \cite{Cross_Lipschitz_regularization}; requiring similarity between logits of pairs of input examples \cite{kannan2018adversarial}; requiring the linear and convoluional layers in the network to be approximately Parseval tight frames \cite{Parseval}; or using the mixup regularization \cite{zhang2017mixup,zhang2020does}.

-Other approaches rely on gradient masking \cite{samangouei2018defensegan,Dhillon2018stochastic,buckman2018thermometer}, i.e., they make it harder for attacks (especially black-box) to be able to find the gradient direction for producing the adversarial examples.
+Other approaches rely on gradient masking \cite{samangouei2018defensegan,Dhillon2018stochastic,buckman2018thermometer,guo2018countering}, i.e., they make it harder for attacks (especially black-box) to be able to find the gradient direction for producing the adversarial examples.
+However, masking the model gradient's cannot guarantee robustness in white-box setting against adaptive attacks, as shown by Athalye et. al \cite{Athalye2018ObfuscatedGG}.
+They proposed the BPDA attack which estimates masked gradients in the classifier, and replaces them with approximated gradients in the backward pass by replacing any non-differential layer.

 Another strategy to improve robustness is adding noise to the data or perturbations to the network features during training \cite{Jeddi_2020_CVPR,xie2019feature,Cohen19Certified}.
 A different approach performs a $k$-NN search, perhaps using external datasets or the web, to make a decision on the input \cite{Dubey2019DefenseAA,Sitawarin2019DefendingAA}.

-\citet{Distillation} proposed using network distillation to improve robustness. \citet{Chan_2020_CVPR} demonstrated that when one wishes to distill a robust network weights to another model (even with different architecture), the information of the gradients can improve the transfer.
+Papernot et. al proposed to use knowledge distillation to improve adversarial robustness \cite{Distillation}.
+It was demonstrated that when one wishes to distill a robust network weights to another model (even with different architecture), the information of the gradients can improve the transfer \cite{Chan_2020_CVPR,DBLP:journals/corr/PapernotMG16}.